annaesvensson/yellow-help/1-en/contributing-guidelines.md

     Let me know if you need more information.
 Thanks for your help.

-Reporting a bug along with the log file:
+Reporting a bug along with the log file, remember to use English:

     Title: Call to undefined function detectCoffee()